 Yes the International office organises an Induction programme for all new students.
 Students will be informed of the date of this a number of weeks before the event.
 Infornation can also be found on the Pre-Arrival section of the website.

 Within 24 hours your account will be activated and you will be provided with your IBAN and Swift code.
-International transfers can then be made directly into your account thus there is no requirement to bring international cheques or bank drafts, as these can take 6 weeks to clear.
+International banking transfers can then be made directly into your account thus there is no requirement to bring international cheques or bank drafts, as these can take 6 weeks to clear.

 Please note; It is important to notify the branch in advance of your departure to close your account.